 6.3.3.1.
 Unit non-response - rate

-Non - response errors of the enterprises is addressed by sending reminder letters via fax or email, by calling the enterprises or by paying a visit to the enterprise, in order to collect the requested data.
+Non - response errors of the enterprises is addressed by sending reminder via email or by calling the enterprises, in order to collect the requested data.

 Response rate as regards employment size classes and the total population was satisfactory.
 In the census strata, where all the population units had been included in the sample, unit response was sometimes quite high, but not 100% for all the combinations of sections and class sizes, on account of non-response of some enterprises.
 Consequently, some census strata became sampling strata, thus increasing sampling error for the survey characteristics.

-The unit non-response rate, describing the expression of ratio of the actual number of non-responding enterprises to Number of eligible enterprises of the Job Vacancies Survey for the four quarters of the year 2022 is as follows:
+The unit non-response rate, expressed as the ratio of the actual number of non-responding enterprises to Number of eligible enterprises of the Job Vacancies Survey for the four quarters of the year 2024 is as follows:

 Number of enterprises in the sampling frame